Lailloken/Lailloken-UI/README.md

 Using image recognition, this tool scans the contents of your archnemesis inventory, which enables a multitude of features not found in the game:
 - creating a user-configurable list of favorite/chase recipes
-- monitoring the progress of your list by breaking down recipes in a tree-view schematic
+- monitoring the progress of chase recipes by breaking them down in a tree-view schematic
 - highlighting recipes connected to your list that are ready to be assembled
 - highlighting irrelevant mods and recipes that can be safely 'burned' without interfering with your list
 - calculating which and how many base mods you need in order to complete your recipe list